 - Fixed image randomizer and max count conflict

 - We have added the ability to show/hide the lightbox arrow on desktop/mobile devices.

 In addition to all of the above, we’re also extremely proud to announce that it is now easier than ever to optimize galleries for mobile devices because Modula now allows you to customize the number of columns your gallery has on both desktop and mobile devices when a gallery is set to custom grid.

 It’s Modula update time!

-That’s all for this time – we encourage you keep your installation of Modula up-to-date if you want access to all of the latest and greatest features as we release them.
-Let us know what you think!
+That’s all for this time – we encourage you to keep your installation of Modula up-to-date if you want access to all of the latest and greatest features as we release them!